Program Coordinator, Legal Studies

 Applicants should submit a letter of application, curriculum vitae, transcripts, three letters of recommendation, at least one of which should discuss the applicant's teaching and one of which should discuss the applicant's research or professional activity, and the Molloy College Application.
-Please submit all application materials in one submission to firstname.lastname@example.org with Computer Science in the subject line.
+Please submit all application materials in one submission to firstname.lastname@example.org with Legal Studies in the subject line.

 An Equal Opportunity Employer